 10 – Re-calibrating Revelation 13:17-18

 13 – 666: A Key Sign of the Times

 7 – What’s in a Name?

-“So that no one could buy or sell unless he had the mark, which is the name of the beast or the number of his name.”
-(13:17)
+“No one could buy or sell unless he had the mark, which is the NAME of the beast or the number of his NAME.”
+(Revelation 13:17)

 It is true that we often equate a person’s name with the person himself.
 For example, the name of Christ carries great power and influence.
 Jesus doesn’t materialize and manifest Himself to us in the way He did to His original followers.
 But His Name is real enough that we can choose to receive Him via His Name, and that is sufficient.
 (John 1:12) In fact, the Name itself is so powerful that we can even exercise power and miracles through it.

 Those who bear the Name of Christ carry His love, authority, and protection as His representatives (and this reality will some day be marked by a “seal” in their foreheads).
 And those who bear the “mark of the beast” in their foreheads will carry the power and influence of the Antichrist, and by having his “name” will receive certain benefits.

 There is a difference between what a person’s name represented in Old Testament times and what a name means today.
 In our time, someone’s name is generally a label that identifies and distinguishes them from other individuals.
 In the past, people understood a name to be much more than that—a name often described the character or reputation of a person.
 At times we find that God changed someone’s name when they were given a new role, in order to more accurately describe them in their new position or responsibility.
 [Peter Amsterdam from Living Christianity series]